BrunaLab/research_trip_checklists/README.md

 ## Checklists for Research Travel

-Editable templates for research trips
+Editable templates for research trips.
+Plrase feel free to suggest additions.